hellowac/mypy-zh-cn-old/docs/mypy_conf/running_mypy.md

     1. Upgrading the version of the library you're using, in case a newer version has started to include type hints.

-    2. Searching to see if there is a [PEP 561 compliant stub package][PEP 561 compliant stub package](./installed_packages.md) corresponding to your third party library.
+    2. Searching to see if there is a [PEP 561 compliant stub package](./installed_packages.md) corresponding to your third party library.
 Stub packages let you install type hints independently from the library itself.

         For example, if you want type hints for the ``django`` library, you can install the [django-stubs](https://pypi.org/project/django-stubs/) package.